-- a) The maximum dollar amount of the financial awards available for Graduate Student Awards will be recommended to the Executive Committee by the FFAL Board of Trustees by October 1st annually. - b) At least three named Graduate Student Awards will be given annually: The Multilingual Matters Award, the ETS Award, and the Wilga Rivers Memorial Award. - c) One DEIA-GSA Award will also be adjudicated and awarded by the committee, following the same procedures as for other awards but with attention to two features: (1) candidate's self-described identity as being part of an under-represented social community in AAAL and (2) an expectation that their conference participation and work more generally will advance DEIA in AAAL.
-(These elements should be addressed in the online application for those who wish to be considered for this award.) - d) The Graduate Student Awards Committee will allocate funds to winners on a need-based system with some, but not necessarily all, winners receiving a monetary award.
-Students residing within 50 miles of the conference host hotel at the time of the conference will be ineligible to receive a monetary award but will be given a monetary award equivalent to the student early registration amount. - e) The awards are presented to the students at the annual conference by the chair of the Graduate Student Award Committee at a plenary determined by the Conference Chair.
+- a) The maximum dollar amount of the financial awards available for Graduate Student Awards will be recommended to the Executive Committee by the FFAL Board of Trustees by October 1st annually. - b) At least four named Graduate Student Awards will be given annually: The Multilingual Matters Award, the ETS Award, the Wilga Rivers Memorial Award, and the Grabe/Stoller Award. - c) One JEDI-GSA Award will also be adjudicated and awarded by the committee, following the same procedures as for other awards but with attention to two features: (1) candidate's self-described identity as being part of an under-represented social community in AAAL and (2) an expectation that their conference participation and work more generally will advance JEDI in AAAL.
+(These elements should be addressed in the online application for those who wish to be considered for this award.)

+d) The Grabe/Stoller Award